 Because a large majority of Portland medical dispensaries temporarily closed their shops, many customers had no choice but to go to other dispensaries that could serve them, which often meant going across the border to Washington, where they were able to find the products they were looking for.
 Several Portland dispensary owners expressed frustration with how many of their customers prefer purchasing marijuana in Washington since they have a larger variety of products and more affordable prices than in Oregon, as mentioned by Oregon Cannabis Conenction.

-In addition, as a result of the extensive OLCC recreational licensing process, many dispensaries had to lay off their employees, and regular customers were forced to get their medicine elsewhere.
+In addition, as a result of the extensive OLCC recreational licensing process, many dispensaries had to lay off their employees, and regular customers were forced to get their marijuana elsewhere.
 As of December 2016, there were 216 licensed marijuana OLCC retailers/dispensaries; however, only 178 of those have active recreational licenses, according to Oregon.gov.

 Portland Dispensaries’ Figures